Marriage in the Catholic Church requires the ability to have sexual intercourse

 Fighting for gay marriage generally involves lying about what we are going to do with marriage when we get there — because we lie that the institution of marriage is not going to change, and that is a lie.
 The institution of marriage is going to change, and it should change.
 And again, I don’t think it should exist...

 One of the most popular gay blogs "Joe my God" said:

 ... a 1996 study by gay researchers Marshall Kirk and Hunter Madsen reportedly concludes that "the cheating ratio of ‘married’ gay males, given enough time, approaches 100%."
 The Maine Marriage Alliance does note that this "outside sexual activity" occurs by agreement, but really, so what?

-In jurisdictions like New York, Massachusetts, Canada, and the Netherlands, where gay marriage is legal, almost no queer people are getting married.
 The gay paper, Xtra, interviewed the queer community about why there are so few gay marriages: